raghubetina/remote-chapters/README.md

 Consider the following:

- - Getting [a lectern, podium, or stand for your laptop](https://smile.amazon.com/Pro-Laptop-Projector-Stand-Adjustable/dp/B003GEKXRM/){:target="_blank"}.
-If you're whiteboarding with a tablet, then getting two or [something wider](https://smile.amazon.com/Lifetime-4428-Adjustable-Folding-Utility/dp/B003YJPC2A){:target="_blank"} might help.
+ - Getting a standing desk or [counter-height folding table](https://smile.amazon.com/Lifetime-4428-Adjustable-Folding-Utility/dp/B003YJPC2A){:target="_blank"}.
+I prefer this to [a lectern, podium, or stand](https://smile.amazon.com/Pro-Laptop-Projector-Stand-Adjustable/dp/B003GEKXRM/){:target="_blank"} so that I have more room to spread out — my laptop, notes, tablet for whiteboarding, external monitor, etc.
  - Getting[^webcams_selling_out] [an external USB webcam](https://thewirecutter.com/reviews/the-best-webcams/){:target="_blank"}, rather than using the built-in webcam on your laptop and mounting[^camera_mount] the camera on a [tripod](https://smile.amazon.com/Victiv-Camera-Aluminum-Monopod-72-inch/dp/B07JCG1BKY){:target="_blank"} or [stand](https://smile.amazon.com/Neewer-Photography-Relfectors-Softboxes-Backgrounds/dp/B00K69A0QY){:target="_blank"} a few feet away and _at eye level_.

+    [EpocCam](https://apps.apple.com/us/app/epoccam-webcamera-for-computer/id435355256){:target="_blank"}, an $8 iPhone app, works well as a webcam replacement.
+Paired with [a gooseneck desk mount](https://smile.amazon.com/Gooseneck-Bed-Phone-Holder-Mount/dp/B07S9JXQP2){:target="_blank"}, it can even double as a document camera, as described below.
  - If you're doing stuff on your screen (like demoing in Excel or writing code), remember to glance up from time to time and make "eye contact"[^confidence_monitor] with the camera.
 Talk to and gesticulate at it.
 Give the video some _life_.

 [^webcams_selling_out]: Unfortunately, at the time of this writing, webcams look to be selling out at many retailers.